avinash8303/avinash8303/README.md

-- 👋 Hi, I’m @avinash8303
+- 👋 Hi, I’m Avinash Kumar tripathi
-- 👀 I’m interested in DSA
+- 👀 I’m interested in DSA and pythons
 - 🌱 I’m currently learning b.tech IT
 - 💞️ I’m looking to collaborate on IBM
 - 📫 How to reach me